 As part of their prize they recorded their first single ‘Lemon Tree’ for the Mascot label.

-In 1963 the group competed in the television version of Have A Shot where they amassed 30,000 votes and came third – behind a juggler and a ventriloquist.
+In 1963 the group competed in the television version of Have A Shot where they amassed 30,000 votes and came third – behind a juggler by the name of Terry Cosslett, and the Auckland vocal group The Hi-Brows.

 The exposure from Have A Shot led to a five-year record contract with HMV and their very own six-part television series entitled Give My Love An Apple, which was also the title of their debut single on HMV.